 While the Bose Soundbar 500 and the Bose Smart Soundbar 600 offer similar performances, the 600 is the more versatile pick.
 Unlike the 500, the 600 supports Dolby Atmos content, meaning you can enjoy an immersive sound with content often found on streaming platforms and Blu-rays.

-The Bose Soundbar 600 is similar to the Bose Smart Soundbar 300, with a sleek plastic design.
+This soundbar has a similar design to the Bose Smart Soundbar 300.
 The main difference between the two bars is the 600's metal grille, which covers the up-firing drivers within.
+There's a variant of this bar called the Bose Soundbar 550 at Costco, and it has the same look, though it lacks voice assistant support.

 Bose sells compatible satellites, which you can purchase separately.

-The Bose Soundbar 600 is the same size and shape as the Bose Smart Soundbar 300, so it's quite compact and fits between the legs of a 55" TV stand.
+The Bose Soundbar 600 is the same size and shape as the Bose Smart Soundbar 300, so it's quite compact and fits between the legs of a 55-inch TV stand.

 You can adjust the bar's bass and treble, and they're marked by increments of 10 by the manufacturer.
-Setting the bar down one bass setting to '-10' results in a more balanced and even sound, as you notice less punch in the high-bass.
+You can go above or below neutral (or zero) to +/- '100'.
+Setting the bar's bass setting to '-30' and upping the treble to '30' results in a more balanced and even sound, as you notice less punch in the high bass.
 Voices and other instruments remain clearly and accurately reproduced from the bar.

 The Bose Soundbar 600's stereo soundstage is decent, thanks to its unique side-firing stereo drivers that push sound well past the edges of the bar itself.
 However, the overall effect isn't as immersive-sounding as with Bose's more premium offerings since the focus is just okay.
-Sound effects seem to come from more general areas, and there's a different timber to audio as it stretches to the far edges, which doesn't feel as real or natural.
+Sound effects seem to come from more general areas, and there's a different timbre to audio as it stretches to the far edges, which doesn't feel as real or natural as it does in the center of the soundstage.

-The Bose Soundbar 600's surround performance is pretty unique compared to others in the Bose lineup.
-With its TrueSpace technology, it uses its side-firing stereo channels, center channel, and up-firing height channels to simulate a phantom surround.
+The Bose Smart Soundbar 600's TrueSpace technology uses side-firing stereo channels, center channel, and up-firing height channels to simulate a phantom surround.
 The extra height effects bring a more cinematic feel to the sound.
-Still, it's not quite as clear or accurate as the performance with discrete satellites, which you can purchase from the manufacturer separately.
+Still, it's not quite as clear or accurate as soundbars with discrete satellites, and it trends towards boomy with a de-emphasized treble range.

 The bar uses up-firing drivers to ricochet sound off the ceiling, simulating the illusion of height.
 It's not quite as clear or as real as what you get with a home theater setup's down-firing speakers, but it's a common setup with soundbars.
 The balanced frequency response on these channels means that sound effects are reproduced with accuracy, too.

 Subjectively, the bar's soundstage with Atmos content is impressive, given its small size.
 Sound extends to the space around you as if you've been dropped right into the middle of the action.
 Compared to more premium models like the Bose Smart Soundbar 900, you don't notice as much height.
-Helicopters and drones don't seem to fly from overhead, but rather, it feels like they're centered in front of you.
-There's not a lot of rumble, either, but for a small standalone bar, it does well.
+In movies like Ready Player One, helicopters and drones don't seem to fly from overhead, but rather, it feels like they're centered in front of you.
+There's not a lot of rumble, either, but it does well for a small standalone bar.

 You can connect the bar to your TV over Optical or HDMI connections.
 There's also a BASS port to connect a Bose Bass Module, an IR port for an IR emitter, and a micro-USB port to service the bar.
 However, there's no HDMI In, so you can't use the bar as a hub between devices or for video passthrough.

-Via ARC, the bar supports many different audio formats, including 5.1 surround formats like Dolby Digital, as well as lossless and object-based formats like Dolby Atmos.
+Via ARC, the bar supports many different audio formats, including 7.1 surround formats like Dolby Digital and lossless and object-based formats like Dolby Atmos.
+Unfortunately, it doesn't support DTS.

 The bar supports Dolby Digital over Optical, which is commonly found on many different streaming platforms and Blu-rays.